Jonas Adjetey: Black Stars Player Who Worked as a Painter and Didn’t Have Money for Boots

 - Jonas Adjetey, a member of the Ghana Black Stars squad, overcame several adversities to become a top player for his country

-- The centre-back worked as a painter at one point just to fend for himself before breaking through as a professional footballer despite family opposition
+- The centre-back worked as a painter to fend for himself before breaking through as a professional footballer despite family opposition

-- The former Accra Great Olympics player left Ghana for FC Basel and now plays for German Bundesliga club VfL Wolfsburg
+- The former Accra Great Olympics player left the homeland for FC Basel and now plays for German Bundesliga club VfL Wolfsburg

 Ghana’s top stories, now easier to find.
 Discover our new search feature!

-Jonas Adjetey is a member of the Ghana Black Stars squad for the 2026 World Cup, playing as a centre-back (CB) for the national football team.
+Jonas Adjetey is a member of Ghana's squad for the 2026 FIFA World Cup, playing as a centre-back (CB) for the national football team.

-He also operates as a central defender and is highly capable of filling in as a full-back on either side of the defensive line.
+He also operates as a central defender for the Black Stars and is highly capable of filling in as a full-back on either side of the defensive line.

 Source: UGC